Warming trend continues, chance of showers on Tuesday

 TOMORROW:

 Moderate rainfall by breakfast time, but the chances of torrential downpours remain low.
 Rain showers become steadier in the afternoon as low pressure in the region stays weak.
-Rainfall amounts could reach up to 0.5″ in parts of the Twin Tiers.
-Highs reach near 60 degrees.
+Rainfall amounts could reach up to 0.5″ in parts of the area.
+Highs reach near the mid 50’s.
 Overnight, mostly cloudy with spotty rain showers.
 Lows in the low 50’s.

 REST OF THE WEEK:

-Spotty showers continue for Wednesday.
-The warming trend ends with temperatures reaching the upper 50’s.
-Mostly cloudy on Thursday with temperatures slightly above average as low pressure still lingers near the region.
-Highs on Thursday reach the low 40’s.
+Rain showers continue for Wednesday.
+The warming trend ends with temperatures reaching the mid 50’s.
+A slight chance of rain on Thursday with temperatures slightly above average as low pressure still lingers near the region.
+Highs on Thursday reach the mid 40’s.
 Seasonable conditions return by the end of the workweek.
-A slight chance of snow showers for Friday, but partly sunny for much of the weekend.
+A chance of snow showers for Friday, but mostly cloudy for much of the weekend.

 MONDAY: PARTLY SUNNY, STAYING DRY